Upsolver/Documentation_Old/Deployments/AWS/redshift-spectrum.md

-# Connect Redshift spectrum to Glue data catalog
+# Connect Redshift Spectrum To Glue Data Catalog

-# Create a role for Redshift Spectrum
+## Create a role for Redshift Spectrum

 1. Sign in to aws console
 2. Open the IAM console at [https://console.aws.amazon.com/iam](https://console.aws.amazon.com/iam)